NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 turn on the debugging flags ``--save_matches``, ``--export_to_voxblox``, ``--save_transformed_depth_clouds``,
 ``--out_texture_dir``.
-Then, the images can be projected individually onto a mesh, and individual transformed clouds can be inspected.
+Then, the images can be projected individually onto a mesh, and/or individual transformed clouds can be inspected.
 See an example output in :numref:`rig_calibrator_textures`.

 One should also look at the statistics printed by the tool.